 Equally, if your home is in the early stages, something as simple as better ventilation could help.

-Listed properties tend to need a lot more maintenance than a modern home.
+Listed properties tend to need a lot more maintenance than modern homes.
 A Buildings Survey is designed to inspect older, unusual or listed properties.
 Again, budget for between £600 and £1,000.

 If you have lived in your home for a significant period, a property survey could uncover all sorts of things you had no idea about.
 You can then rectify any smaller issues and set plans in place to deal with any bigger issues.